brianglass/anastasis/files/monday_matins1.md

 color:red;font-style:normal;mso-bidi-font-style:italic">Ode 7.
 Irmos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â“When the golden image was being worshipped on the plain of Deira, your three Youths trampled down the godless decree; cast into the midst of fire, refreshed with dew they sang: Blessed are you, the God of our fathers.Â”</span>
+font-family:&quot;Book Antiqua&quot;">“When the golden image was being worshipped on the plain of Deira, your three Youths trampled down the godless decree; cast into the midst of fire, refreshed with dew they sang: Blessed are you, the God of our fathers.”</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;font-style:normal;mso-bidi-font-style:italic">Troparia</span>